Crackdown (video game series): Other media

-Reception and legacy
+Dynamite Comics released a four-issue comic book tie-in to Crackdown 3, simply entitled Crackdown, in May 2019.
+The series was written by Jonathan Goff and drawn by Ricardo Jaime.
+It tells the story of several Agents sent to pacify a city riddled with crime and violence, with the team losing members in every issue, before ultiamtely meeting their objectives.

+Besides comics, the series was also included or mentioned in several literature.
+The games were cited in the non-fiction book "The Post-9/11 Video Game: A Critical Examination" by Marc A. Ouellette and Jason C. Thompson.
+The series was also mentioned in another non-fiction videogame-themed book entitled "Games' Most Wanted: The Top 10 Book of Players, Pawns, and Power-ups" by Ben H. Rome.

+Legacy

 The first game was both a critical and commercial success, becoming the top-selling game of February 22, 2007, during its first release week in North America, Japan, and the UK.
 The game was the top-selling game in North America for the month of February 2007, selling 427,000 units.
 Ultimately, by the end of 2007, the game sold 1.5 million copies worldwide.
 The game also won numerous awards such as the "Best Action and Adventure Game" and "Best Use of Audio" in the 2007 BAFTA, "Best Debut" award at the 2008 Game Developers Choice Awards, and the Innovation Award at the 2007 Develop Magazine Awards.
-Game Informer listed it as one of the top 50 games of 2007, citing its unique experience and several other elements, as well as listing the Agents as the number eight "Top heroes of 2007" and listing climbing the tallest building in the city as the number nine "Top Moment of 2007."
-Various video game websites considered the Crackdown series as one of the best open-world video games to date.
-The Escapist included it in its "8 Awesome Open World Games" list, stating that "open world games have improved a lot since then, but Crackdown is still a stellar example of the genre."
-Game Journalist Callum from Pixel Bedlam dubbed Crackdown as one of the most underrated video games of all time, adding also that the game was "more than just a Grand Theft Auto clone on steroids."
+Game Informer listed it as one of the top 50 games of 2007, citing its unique experience and several other elements, as well as listing the Agents as the number eight "Top Heroes of 2007" and listing climbing the tallest building in the city as the number nine "Top Moment of 2007."

-The second game also received positive reception in its release, although many critics pointed that it was too similar to its predecessor.
-While the game was inherently good, it was ranked by many to be one of the most disappointing sequels of its generation.
-Jim Sterling, during their time at Destructoid, reviewed the game and called it "the most pointless, unnecessary, and insulting "sequels" ever created."